 YOU HAVE THE RESPONSIBILITY FOR…

-- Letting your caregivers know whether you clearly understand the planned treatment and what is expected of you.
+- letting your caregivers know whether you clearly understand the planned treatment and what is expected of you.

-- Making sure the financial obligations of your health care are fulfilled as soon as possible.
+F. making sure the financial obligations of your health care are fulfilled as soon as possible.